mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 The proposed change make logical races even easier, because it makes suspensions points less obvious in this situation.
-However, there are three things worth noting about awaiting assignment.
+However, there are three things worth noting here.

-First, diagnostic produced does explain what cannot be done, but it does not help to understand **why**.
+First, diagnostic produced does explain what cannot be done, but it does not help the programmer to build a mental model around **why**.

 ```
 Actor-isolated property 'a' can not be mutated from a nonisolated context